How to Clean Fiberglass Shower | The Ultimate Guide11 min read

 Cleaning a fiberglass shower stained from smoking requires special attention to remove the nicotine residue and restore its cleanliness effectively.
 Follow these steps to clean a fiberglass shower stained from smoking:

-2. Put on protective gloves to shield your hands during cleaning.
+2. Wear protective gloves to shield hands during the cleaning process.

-3. Prepare a cleaning solution by mixing equal parts of white vinegar and warm water in a spray bottle.
+3. Mix equal parts of white vinegar and warm water in a spray bottle to create a cleaning solution.

-4. Spray the cleaning solution generously onto the stained areas of the fiberglass shower.
-Ensure thorough coverage.
+4. Apply the cleaning solution generously onto stained areas of the fiberglass shower, ensuring complete coverage.

-5. Allow the solution to sit for approximately 10-15 minutes to break down the nicotine residue.
+5. Let the solution sit for approximately 10-15 minutes to break down nicotine residue.

-6. Gently scrub the stained areas with a soft cloth or sponge.
-For stubborn stains, use a non-abrasive brush or toothbrush.
-Apply gentle pressure to avoid scratching the fiberglass.
+6. Gently scrub stained areas with a soft cloth or sponge, using a non-abrasive brush for stubborn stains.

 7. Rinse the shower thoroughly with warm water to remove the cleaning solution and loosened residue.